 The Crow River Food Council is a fun and active group helping create more opportunities for all residents in Wright County and the greater Crow River area to enjoy healthy, local food.

-The Education Working Group has created strong partnerships with the Buffalo Hospital/Allina Healthy System and the Local Roots Food Co-op.
-Together we have a coordinated a series of cooking classes.
-We have lots more ideas and welcome your participation.
-Click here to learn more.
+The Education Working Group has created strong partnerships with the Buffalo Hospital/Allina Healthy System.
+Together we coordinated a series of cooking classes.
+We’re also proud to support the Montrose Cooks! classes at Grace Place in Montrose.

 Mapping the Crow River food system